 Jim Cramer provides his opinion on how to diversify various investor portfolios, including the great FB vs AAPL conundrum.

 David Kostin, Goldman Sachs Chief U.S. Equity Strategist, talks about the current state of the markets and the risks for first quarter earnings.

 Jim Cramer details how Washington has set out to stop the American investor.

-Jim Cramer gives his take quickly on caller favorite stocks, including this stock that is a great pick for young investors.
+Jim Cramer rattles off his take on caller favorite stocks, including this popular pharmaceutical stock that has Cramer as a buyer.

 Mad Money host Jim Cramer believes presidential politics will have no impact on this high-profile stock.